nevillejackson/Unix/netbsd3/netbsdfileshare.md

   I had no trouble sharing text files , or images.
 The issue with sharing is, it is rather limited.
 I cant realistically copy my large ext4 data filesystem into the share filesystem.
 It is only suitable for shareing a few small files.

-That is not a complete solution to using NetBSD alongside Linux, but it is a starta.
+That is not a complete solution to using NetBSD alongside Linux, but it is a start.